Starfish-develop/Starfish/README.md

 bars to inflate.
 In many cases, the identifying and tracking bad lines is the more important behavior.

 Does this same behavior happen with the PHOENIX spectra?
 Running tests to find out.

-No regions
-* all three orders, logg free, PHOENIX models
-* all three orders, just chi^2, PHOENIX models

-With regions
-* all good orders, no regions
-* order 24 no regions and using regions

 # Gl51